OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Housing_System.md

 - House contents preserved for later reclaim

 ### Permission System

+**Game Rule Summary**: You can give other players limited access to your house through a 9-level permission system.
+Each level can have different permissions like entering the house, decorating, using vaults, or paying rent.
+This lets you control exactly what friends, guild members, or visitors can do in your house.
+Guild houses use guild ranks to determine permissions automatically.

 #### Permission Levels
 - **Levels 1-9**: Configurable permissions per level